logo image

 RS Home

 St Kilda Islands are 44 miles off the northwest coast of Scotland from Leverburgh on the Isle of Harris.
-There are other places in Scotland you can take boat trips from such as the Isles of Skye and Lewis.
+There are other places in Scotland you can take boat trips from such as the Isle Lewis.
 See the Websites below for links to the Boat Trips.

 For Images on Mobile swipe right